wappointment/wappointment/readme.txt

 Your clients receive **appointment confirmations and reminders**.
 Quickly define when and how many of them do they receive (1 day before appointment, 1 hour before appointment).

+== Make it simple for your customers ==
+* Clients book you within seconds, from their mobile phone, tablet or desktop computer
+* The available booking slots are displayed in your client's timezone, no more confusion for your international clients
+* Client receive a confirmation and as many reminders as you've setup
+* Clients can easily save your appointment to their personal calendar

-== The features ==
+== Manage your schedule simply ==
 * Unlimited bookings
 * User-friendly and intuitive interfaces with no coding involved

-= Availability Setup as an Admin =
+= Availability Setup =
 * Set your recurrent availability within seconds
 * Set your punctual availability and block your non-bookable time (non working days and hours, busy times, holidays, etc) in just few clicks
 * Select the timezone from which you operate

-= Appointments Settings as an Admin =
-* Manage your appointments through a comprehensive Admin panel
-* Define how you provide the appointments: by Phone, by Skype or in Person
+= Define how you provide your services =
-* Hand-pick the countries you will allow for a phone appointment
+* Zoom video conference
+* By Phone (pick all or certain country allowed for the call)
+* By Skype
+* In Person at an address you specify

+= Appointments Settings =
-* Change the duration of your appointment
+* Set the duration of your appointment 5 min, 10 min, 15 min , 60 min etc ...
 * Set the appointments' approval mode: automatic or manual
 * Set how far in advance an appointment can be booked
 * Allow clients to cancel and reschedule appointments
 * Book an appointment on behalf of your customer
 * Connect your personal calendar to the booking system and automatically block times during which you are busy
-* Set the date and time format
+* Change the date and time format

-= Make the Booking Form Blend =
+= Customizing the appearance =
 * Quickly customize colors and texts for your booking form
-* 4-steps booking process, each step is editable
+* 4-steps booking process, each step is fully editable

-= Booking an Appointment as a Customer =
-* Clients book you within seconds, from their mobile phone, tablet or desktop computer
-* The available booking slots are displayed in your client's timezone, no more confusion for your international clients
-* Client receive a confirmation and as many reminders as you've setup
-* Clients can easily save your appointment to their personal calendar

 = Appointments' Confirmations Reminders and Notifications =
 * Receive email notifications when clients book, reschedule or cancel an appointment